Pachyrhizus ahipa

-Pachyrhizus ahipa, also called the ahipa or Andean yam bean, is a tuberous root-producing legume, which is mainly distributed in the Andean region.
+Pachyrhizus ahipa, also called the ahipa or Andean yam bean, is a tuberous root-producing legume, which is distributed mainly in the Andean region.

 History

 Archaeological evidence suggests P. ahipa was widely distributed about 2000 years ago.
 The first mention of ahipa was in connection with the Indian cultures in the Andes, more precisely in the Salta and Jujuy provinces of Argentina.
 Indications of the Pachyrhizus species in general were also made at the southern coast of Peru, in the Nasca culture.
 The origin of the ahipa plants is most likely in the ceja de montañas Andean region.

 Today, it is still in use in small native communities in Bolivia and northern Argentina.
 The crop was never widely distributed which could have to do with the very specific climatic adaptions it exhibits.
 Another reason could be the acquisition of Latin America by the Spanish and Portuguese conquest, which had the general policy to destroy the traditional Andean agricultural systems.

 The local marketing of the Andean bean during the religious festival Corpus Christi indicates a relationship with ancient religious uses.
 Today, the production is restricted to a few local villages and farmers.